Blondie (band): 2008–2012: Parallel Lines 30th Anniversary Tour and Panic of Girls

 On June 5, 2008, Blondie commenced a world tour to celebrate the 30th anniversary of Parallel Lines with a concert at Ram's Head Live in Baltimore, Maryland.
 The tour covered some Eastern and Midwestern US cities throughout the month of June.
 In July, the tour took the band overseas to Israel, the UK, Russia, Europe and Scandinavia, wrapping up on August 4, 2008, at Store Vega in Copenhagen, Denmark.
-Inspired by attendances for the tour, Clem Burke and Paul Carbonara both told interviewers in 2008 and 2009 that the band was working on another record, which would be their first new album since the release of The Curse of Blondie in 2003.
+Inspired by attendances for the tour, Burke and Carbonara both told interviewers in 2008 and 2009 that the band was working on another record, which would be their first new album since the release of The Curse of Blondie in 2003.
 Carbonara described it as "a real Blondie record."

 Blondie undertook a North American tour of mid-sized venues with Pat Benatar and the Donnas in the summer of 2009.
 Following the tour, in October, the band began recording sessions for their ninth studio album with producer Jeff Saltzman in Woodstock, New York.
-After playing with the band for over a decade, both Leigh Foxx (bass) and Paul Carbonara (guitar) were elevated to official membership status with Blondie; keyboard player Matt Katz-Bohen, who had replaced Destri, was also made an official member, making Blondie a six-piece band.
+After playing with the band for over a decade, both Foxx (bass) and Carbonara (guitar) were elevated to official membership status with Blondie.
+Keyboard player Matt Katz-Bohen, who had replaced Destri, was also made an official member, making Blondie a six-piece band.

 In December 2009, the band released the song "We Three Kings" to coincide with the Christmas holiday.
 The new album, to be titled Panic of Girls, which was being mixed at the time, was said to be ready to follow in 2010.
-Chris Stein stated that Dutch artist Chris Berens would provide the cover art.
-In April 2010, it was announced that guitarist Paul Carbonara had amicably left Blondie to pursue other projects and was replaced by Tommy Kessler (the finished Panic of Girls album credits both Kessler and Carbonara as official members).
+Stein stated that Dutch artist Chris Berens would provide the cover art.
+In April 2010, it was announced that guitarist Carbonara had amicably left Blondie to pursue other projects and was replaced by Tommy Kessler (the finished Panic of Girls album credits both Kessler and Carbonara as official members).

-In June 2010, Blondie began the first leg of a world tour named "Endangered Species Tour", which covered the United Kingdom and Ireland, supported by UK band Little Fish.
+In June 2010, Blondie began the first leg of a world tour named "Endangered Species Tour", which covered the UK and Ireland, supported by UK band Little Fish.
 The set lists featured both classics and new material from the forthcoming Panic of Girls.
-After a break in July, the tour resumed in August and covered the United States and Canada over a course of six weeks.
-Blondie then took the "Endangered Species Tour" to Australia and New Zealand in November–December 2010, co-headlining with the Pretenders.
+After a break in July, the tour resumed in August and covered the US and Canada over the course of six weeks.
+Blondie then took the "Endangered Species Tour" to Australia and New Zealand in November to December 2010, co-headlining with the Pretenders.